top of page

 3. Give out of your surplus

-4. Give in order to supply other’s needs
+4. Give in order to supply others' needs

 SALARIED PASTORS

-Many pastors will use certain New Testament passages in order to extract a salary for themselves at the expense of their members.
+Many pastors will cherry-pick certain New Testament passages in order to extract a salary for themselves at the expense of their members.
 So let’s examine these passages to see if they actually support such a practice:

 Who goeth a warfare any time at his own charges? who planteth a vineyard, and eateth not of the fruit thereof? or who feedeth a flock, and eateth not of the milk of the flock?
 For it is written in the law of Moses, Thou shalt not muzzle the mouth of the ox that treadeth out the corn.
 Doth God take care for oxen?
 Or saith he it altogether for our sakes?
 For our sakes, no doubt, this is written: that he that ploweth should plow in hope; and that he that thresheth in hope should be partaker of his hope.
 If we have sown unto you spiritual things, is it a great thing if we shall reap your carnal things?
 If others be partakers of this power over you, are not we rather?
 Nevertheless we have not used this power; but suffer all things, lest we should hinder the gospel of Christ.
 Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel.
 But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.
 What is my reward then?
 Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Cor 9:6-18).

-However, while pastors have the right to receive free will offerings and donations from Church members, they do not have the right to solicit them or forcibly compel their members to make such donations.
-Paul makes this very clear also: But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.
+In the above scriptures, Paul uses an Old Testament principle in order to create a hypothetical argument.
+Soldiers who fight on behalf of their country are financially compensated by their government.
+And those who plant a vineyard or tend to their sheep are free to consume whatever results from their labors.
+Similarly, ministers of the Word or pastors should be able to receive whatever they need from God’s people as compensation for their spiritual labors: Even so hath the Lord ordained that they which preach the gospel should live of the gospel.
+However, while it's true that pastors have the right to receive free will offerings and donations from Church members, they do NOT have the right to solicit them or forcibly compel their members to make such donations.
+Paul makes this very clear: But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.
 What is my reward then?
-Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Cor.
+Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Co.
 9:17-18).

-Be ye followers of me, even as I also am of Christ (1 Cor 11:1).
+Be ye followers of me, even as I also am of Christ (1 Co.
+11:1).

-Those things, which ye have both learned, and received, and heard, and seen in me, do: and the God of peace shall be with you (Php 4:9).
+Those things, which ye have both learned, and received, and heard, and seen in me, do: and the God of peace shall be with you (Php.
+4:9).

 But I rejoiced in the Lord greatly, that now at the last your care of me hath flourished again; wherein ye were also careful, but ye lacked opportunity.
 Notwithstanding ye have well done, that ye did communicate with my affliction.
 Now ye Philippians know also, that in the beginning of the gospel, when I departed from Macedonia, no church communicated with me as concerning giving and receiving, but ye only.
 For even in Thessalonica ye sent once and again unto my necessity.
 Not because I desire a gift: but I desire fruit that may abound to your account.
-But I have all, and abound: I am full, having received of Epaphroditus the things which were sent from you, an odour of a sweet smell, a sacrifice acceptable, well pleasing to God (Php 4:10-18).
+But I have all, and abound: I am full, having received of Epaphroditus the things which were sent from you, an odour of a sweet smell, a sacrifice acceptable, well pleasing to God (Php.
+4:10-18).

 But I have used none of these things: neither have I written these things, that it should be so done unto me: for it were better for me to die, than that any man should make my glorying void.
 What is my reward then?
-Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Cor.
+Verily that, when I preach the gospel, I may make the gospel of Christ without charge, that I abuse not my power in the gospel (1 Co.
 9:17-18).

 bottom of page